New Zealand FM's 'strategic anxiety' about Pacific

 Peters said Australia, the European Union and the United States all needed to come to grips with "the new realities".

-"We need to better pool our energies and resources to maintain our relative influence," Peters said.
+"We need to better pool our energies and resources to maintain our relative influence," he said.

 His speech came as Tonga's King Tupou VI made a state visit to China, shaking hands with President Xi Jinping.